The youngest mother on record was a Peruvian girl who give birth at five years old.

-The Los Angeles Times also reported its own confirmation of the story that same day:
+The Los Angeles Times also reported their own confirmation of the story that same day:

 The possibility of a girl becoming a mother at the age of 5, as reported on Sunday from Lima, Peru, was upheld today by Dr. Joseph B. De Lee, obstetrics authority of Chicago Lying-in Hospital.Dr.
 De Lee cited the case of a Russian girl who became a mother at the age of 6½.
 According to the physician who reported the case in a German medical journal, Dr. De Lee said, the mother had the physical development of a girl 10 or 12 years old.5

 Six months later, the New York Times reported that an American public health official had verified Lina’s remarkable story: